What Is Wedding Insurance (and What Does It Cover)?

 Example of Claims Paid by Wedding Insurance

-Compared to AON's 2016 data below, the claims paid were different, but you can see that wedding insurance does actually come into play often enough even though the reasons for payout will change due to circumstance and weather year to year.
+Compared to AON's 2019 claims paid data below, the claims paid were different, but you can see that wedding insurance does actually come into play often enough even though the reasons for payout will change due to circumstance and weather year to year.

 When Should You Get Wedding Insurance?

 You should look into wedding insurance as soon as you are planning your wedding and have an idea of the venue.
 Sometimes the venue you select, whether you are serving your own alcohol and other aspects of your day will dictate what kind of insurance you need.

 Check How Many Events Are Covered, and Until What Time

 Some wedding insurance policies cover liability for 24 hours, and others only cover you until midnight or 2am.
 If you have rehearsal dinners or other events, ask how many events they cover, and what happens if your wedding runs past midnight.
 Some insurers require you to purchase several days of coverage.

 - Ask your home insurance provider what they cover or if they can add a rider to your home policy.